FACTBOX-Global big banks plot back-to-office plans as vaccines roll out | Business

 Morgan Stanley The bank's chief executive officer, James Gorman, said if most employees are not back to work at the bank's Manhattan headquarters in September, he will be "very disappointed".

 Gorman said his bank's policy will vary by location, noting the firm's 2,000 employees in India will not return to offices this year.
-UNITED KINGDOM:
+Bank of America Corp

+The lender expects all of its vaccinated employees to return to the office after Labor Day in early September, and will then focus on developing plans to bring back unvaccinated workers to its sites, Chief Executive Officer Brian Moynihan told https://bloom.bg/3gyALn3 Bloomberg News in an interview.
+UNITED KINGDOM

 Barclays CEO Jes Staley has said the bank will adopt a hybrid working model, and will reduce its real estate footprint but maintain its main offices in London and New York.